Barger, Varsho and Kirk lead homer barrage as Blue Jays rout Dodgers 11-4 in World Series opener

 Yesavage made his fourth postseason start — one more than his regular-season career total.
 At 22 years, 88 days old he became the second-youngest pitcher to start a World Series opener behind Brooklyn’s Ralph Branca at 21 years, 267 days in 1947 at Yankee Stadium.

-Yesavage made some key pitches during his four innings, leaving the bases loaded in the second by retiring Ohtani on a groundout and stranding a runner at third the next inning when he struck out Max Muncy.
+Yesavage lasted four innings before a raucous crowd of 44,353.
+He left the bases loaded in the second by retiring Ohtani on a groundout and stranded a runner at third the next inning when he struck out Max Muncy.

+“It was an insane experience that I’ll remember for the rest of my life,” said Yesavage, whose first start this season was in front of 327 fans for Class-A Dunedin in Jupiter, Florida.

+Dodgers star Mookie Betts called the second inning “the turning point in the game, even though it was early.”

 Seranthony Domínguez got the win with 1 1/3 hitless innings.

 Varsho’s homer was the first off Snell by a left-handed hitter since Juan Soto connected for the Yankees on June 2 last year.
-Snell gave up a career-high five hits on changeups and allowed five runs, eight hits and three walks in five-plus innings.
+Snell gave up a career-high five hits on changeups and was charged with five runs, eight hits and three walks in five-plus innings.

-“Blake just didn’t have good fastball command,” Dodgers manager Dave Roberts said.
-“There were just a couple bad walks in there.”
+“There's no excuses.
+I need to be better.
+I need to throw strikes,” said Snell, who hadn't pitched since Oct.
+13.

 Coming off a seven-game ALCS against Seattle that ended Monday, Toronto got 14 hits and key contributions from Bo Bichette and Varsho, who combined with Vladimir Guerrero Jr. to become the first trio of sons of former major leaguers to start for one team in a Series game.